 - A resume/curriculum vitae that includes contributions to the teaching program and evidence of the student’s professional development as an instructor

-Committee members: Selection is made by an ad hoc committee composed of faculty/staff and students named by the associate dean.
+Committee members: selection is made by an ad hoc committee composed of faculty/staff and students named by the associate dean.

 Research discoveries are a hallmark of land-grant universities and can create tremendous value for students performing the research, making them better prospective employees and graduate school candidates.
-This award was created to recognize a Herbert College undergraduate student who actively conducts research with a faculty member in the Institute of Agriculture.
+This award was created to recognize a Herbert undergraduate student who actively conducts research with a faculty member in the UT Institute of Agriculture.
 The award is processed as a scholarship to reduce the student’s need to work during the academic year, thereby allowing time to conduct the research.

-The nomination package consists of:
+The nomination packet consists of:

 - If the work is not yet completed,